-Artist as Activist: A Conversation with Angélique Kidjo
+Artist as Activist: A Conversation and Lecture with Angélique Kidjo

 This event Artist As Activist: A Passion for Freedom and Social Justice is part of (T)HERE: A Global Festival of Arts, Culture & Ideas Celebrating Benin.

 “I believe music is a language beyond the color of skin, country or culture.
 I want to inspire people to work to help educate, nourish and protect our children.” – Angélique Kidjo